menu

 Hillside is a medium-sized township located in the state of New Jersey.
 With a population of 22,690 people and five associated neighborhoods, Hillside is the 89th largest community in New Jersey.

-Telecommuters are a relatively large percentage of the workforce: 8.55% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hillside telecommute to their jobs.
+Overall, about 8.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, Hillside is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.77% of adults 25 and older in the township have at least a bachelor's degree.